 - If you have severe liver problems.
-Please tell your doctor if you have ever had problems with your liver.
+Please tell your doctor if you ever had problems with your liver in the past.
 He will check your liver enzymes more frequently, especially when you are taking Pantoprazole Tablets as a long-term treatment.
-In the case of a rise of liver enzymes the treatment should be stopped. - If you need to take medicines called NSAIDs continuously and receive Pantoprazole Tablets because you have an increased risk of developing stomach and intestinal complications.
-Any increased risk will be assessed according to your own personal risk factors such as your age (65 years old or more), a history of stomach or duodenal ulcers or of stomach or intestinal bleeding. - If you have reduced body stores or risk factors for reduced vitamin B12 and receive long-term treatment with Pantoprazole Tablets.
+In the case of a rise of liver enzymes the treatment should be stopped. - If you have reduced body stores or risk factors for reduced vitamin B12 and receive long-term treatment with pantoprazole.
 As with all acid reducing agents, pantoprazole may lead to a reduced absorption of vitamin B12. - If you are taking HIV protease inhibitors such as atazanavir (for the treatment of HIV-infection) at the same time as pantoprazole, ask your doctor for specific advice. - Taking a proton pump inhibitor like pantoprazole, especially over a period of more than one year, may slightly increase your risk of fracture in the hip, wrist or spine.
 Tell your doctor if you have osteoporosis or if you are taking corticosteroids (which can increase the risk of osteoporosis). - If you are on Pantoprazole for more than three months it is possible that the levels of magnesium in your blood may fall.
 Low levels of magnesium can be seen as fatigue, involuntary muscle contractions, disorientation, convulsions, dizziness or increased heart rate.
 If you get any of these symptoms, please tell your doctor promptly.
 Low levels of magnesium can also lead to a reduction in potassium or calcium levels in the blood.
-Your doctor may decide to perform regular blood tests to monitor your levels of magnesium. - If you have ever had a skin reaction after treatment with a medicine similar to Pantoprazole that reduces stomach acid. - If you are due to have a specific blood test (Chromogranin A). - If you get a rash on your skin, especially in areas exposed to the sun tell your doctor as soon as you can, as you may need to stop your treatment with Pantoprazole.
+Your doctor may decide to perform regular blood tests to monitor your levels of magnesium. - if you have ever had a skin reaction after treatment with a medicine similar to Pantoprazole Tablets that reduces stomach acid. - If you are due to have a specific blood test (Chromogranin A).

+If you get a rash on your skin, especially in areas exposed to the sun tell your doctor as soon as you can, as you may need to stop your treatment with Pantoprazole Tablets.
 Remember to also mention any other ill-effects like pain in your joints.

-This medicine may affect the way that your body absorbs Vitamin $B{12}$ , particularly if you need to take it for a long time.
-Please contact your doctor if you notice any of the following symptoms, which could indicate low levels of Vitamin $B{12}$ :
+This medicine may affect the way that your body absorbs Vitamin B{12} , particularly if you need to take it for a long time.
+Please contact your doctor if you notice any of the following symptoms, which could indicate low levels of Vitamin B{12} :